Iswanna/StegHub-Cloud-Engineering/web-stack-implementation-LAMP-stack-in-AWS/lamp-stack-documentation.md

 ![PHP page](./images/server-info-php.png)

 This page provides information about the server from the perspective of PHP.
-It is useful for debugging and to ensure the settings are being applied correctly.
+It is useful for debugging and ensuring that the settings are being applied correctly.

-After checking the relevant information about the server through this page, It’s best to remove the file created as it contains sensitive information about the PHP environment and the ubuntu server.
-It can always be recreated if the information is needed later.
+After reviewing the relevant information about the server on this page, it's best to delete the created file as it contains sensitive details about the PHP environment and the Ubuntu server.
+The file can always be recreated if the information is needed later.

 ```
 sudo rm /var/www/projectlamp/index.php
 ```